-Tax lawyers, who are also known as taxation lawyers, or income tax lawyers are professionals specializing in taxation law.
+Tax lawyers, who are also known as taxation lawyers, or income tax lawyers are professionals specializing in Canadian income tax lawyer.
 They are experts in tax law, having graduated from accredited law schools, and completed their articling program.
 They receive their law license from provincial law societies after successfully completing their bar examinations.
 It is these law societies that allow them to practice law.
 Tax lawyers practice tax law and have specialized in income tax law in full time practice.

 They had typically performed above average in their tax law courses in law school, and usually during their articling program and summer internships they have worked under the close supervision of income tax lawyers of a tax law firm and decided to specialize in tax law when they became practicing lawyers.
 Top tax lawyers in Ontario, such as the founder of the firm, David J. Rotfleisch, have additional qualifications in tax law by also being chartered professional accountants or chartered accountants (CPA or CA).
 The area of specialization for them is taxation law.

 Tax law firms and the best income tax lawyers represent and defend their clients who can be individuals, businesses and charities or not for profit organizations.
 Canadian income tax lawyers offer tax planning solutions, showing their clients the best ways of arranging financial matters to minimize taxes payable, without violating any tax laws in Canada.
 This ensures that they do not face any CRA (Canada Revenue Agency) successful audit or prosecution.

 Our tax litigation lawyers in Canada also help clients, who are facing a dispute or problems with the CRA.
 Canadian tax dispute lawyers represent and defend the taxpayer’s interest against the CRA by filing notices of Objection or appeals to the Tax Court of Canada.